Rank of a Smooth Map

 equidimensional tangent spaces is injective if and only if it is surjective if and only if it

-is an isomorphism; so either hypothesis makes \(dF_p\) an isomorphism, and (a) applies.
+is an isomorphism.
+Either hypothesis therefore makes \(dF_p\) an isomorphism, and (a) applies.

 The Rank Theorem

-We come to the central fact about constant-rank maps, and the technical heart of the chapter.
+We come to the central fact about constant-rank maps, and the technical heart of this page.
 In

 linear algebra, a linear map of rank \(r\) can be put into the canonical form

-and codomain — its rank is its only invariant, and once the rank is fixed the map is determined up
+domain and codomain.
+Its rank is its only invariant, and once the rank is fixed the map is

-smooth changes of coordinates near each point.
-It is a direct consequence of the inverse
+coordinates near each point.
+It is a direct consequence of the inverse function theorem,

 Theorem (Rank Theorem)